jacordero/ESA-audio-sentiment-analysis/docs/Testing.md

 - **Data test cases**, which check whether the datasets used during training and testing are of the correct format.
 - **System tests**, which test the complete system functionality.

 The structure of these tests is described under [Test structure](#test-structure).
 The test cases.
 The procedure to execute these test cases can be found at [Test procedure](#test-procedure).
+A complete definition of all test cases can be found in the Software Transfer Document.

 ## Test structure